 Now that you know everything there is to know about the most comfortable shoes for bartending, how to select the best ones and how to take care of your feet, it’s time to pick out some of the best shoes on the market.
 This list is an excellent start.

 Salomon X Ultra 4 GTX – Best Overall

 Salomon knows how to manufacture an epic hiking shoe, and you can use a pair of these for hiking across the floor behind the bar all day long while feeling like you’re walking on clouds.
-They feature outstanding stability, excellent grip, and great arch support and are completely waterproof.
+They feature outstanding stability, excellent grip, comfortable shoe, and great arch support and are completely waterproof.

 - Insole is antimicrobial